2020 Washington Nationals season: August

 Another scheduled three-game series was shortened to two games by rain, but not before the Nationals split the first two with the division-rival Atlanta Braves.
 The Braves pinned another blown save and loss on Hudson, struggling in his role as Washington's closer, with a walk-off home run by Dansby Swanson capping a four-run rally in the ninth inning of the August 17 game, with a final score of 7–6.
-The meltdown eclipsed García's first career home run in the game, as he became the first player born in the 2000s to hit a major league home run, with a two-run shot in the second inning off Touki Toussaint.
-Hudson rallied from the loss to lock down the save and complete a 8–5 win for the Nationals on August 18, credited to Suero in relief after Voth was tagged for five runs over four innings.
+Also in this game was García's first career home run, as he became the first player born in the 2000s to hit a major league home run, with a two-run shot in the second inning off Touki Toussaint.
+Hudson returned from the loss to complete the save and complete a 8–5 win for the Nationals on August 18, credited to Suero in relief after Voth was tagged for five runs over four innings.
 Romero, Bacus, Harris, Javy Guerra, and Kyle Finnegan also provided scoreless relief appearances in the game.
 The August 19 game was postponed by rain.